 - Wasson Peak

 On the west side of Tucson right over Gates Pass is a great hike up Wasson Peak.
 The west side is also home to the Arizona-Sonora Desert Museum – which I have been to numerous times and it never gets old.
 It’s amazing.
 This hike is fairly gradual and takes about 3-4 hrs round trip depending on your speed.
-We’ve done it in 2 hrs if you’re hauling.

-- 7 Falls Hike (Bear Canyon Trailhead)
+- 7 Falls Hike in Sabino Canyon (Bear Canyon Trailhead)

 When we lived in Tucson, we took almost every visitor we had to 7 Falls.
 Sometimes the water would be running, but there would always be a pool of water up top to cool your feet.
 This time we saw a rare ring tailed cat up top.
 He seemed to be very curious about us, but too fast for my camera skills.
-This hike will take you 3 hrs round trip with gradual incline until the last section to the top which is a little more strenuous.

 - Rillito River Walk